 Neutral Good: Tropes, Examples, and How to Best Use this Alignment

-Dungeons and Dragons Character alignment types can help players of the iconic game build characters that follow specific guidelines.
+Dungeons and Dragons Character alignments can help players of the iconic game build characters that follow specific guidelines.
 With the rise of nerd culture, this alignment system became more popular and widely used to describe characters in various fictional works.

 In normal, non-dystopian societies, laws protect the public good.
 Lawful goods work to maintain law and order in these works.
 Chaotic goods won’t have much to dismantle, limiting their roles in these stories.

-The stark contrast makes it easy to understand the differences between chaotic good and lawful good characters.
+The stark contrast makes the differences between chaotic good and lawful good characters easy to understand.

 Neutral goods are a little harder to pin down.
 To them, laws are neither good nor bad.
 They don’t have strong feelings about breaking or maintaining the law.